Agata10/travel-log/README.md

 # travel-log

-Application for tracking your trips in one place, add trips, places, your favourtie places, track your budget for a given trip and your expenses, explore restaurants and attractions !
+Application for tracking your trips in one place, add trips, places, your favorite places, track your budget for a given trip and your expenses, explore restaurants and attractions !

 ## Table of Contents